carbon-language/carbon-lang/llvm/docs/LangRef.rst

 '``alloca``' instruction is commonly used to represent automatic variables that must have an address available.
 When the function returns (either with the ``ret`` or ``resume`` instructions), the memory is reclaimed.
-Allocating zero bytes is legal, but the result is undefined.
+Allocating zero bytes is legal, but the returned pointer may not be unique.
 The order in which memory is allocated (ie., which way the stack grows) is not specified.

 Example:
 """"""""